paulbastian/draft-bastian-jose-pkdh/draft-bastian-jose-pkdh.md

 The `pkds` Header Parameter value MUST be a JSON object with the following fields:

-* `rpk` (object, REQUIRED): The Recipient's public key used in DH-KA.
-The `rpk` object MUST contain at least one key claim as defined in Section 4.1 of {{RFC7515}}.
+* `pkr` (object, REQUIRED): The Recipient's public key used in DH-KA.
+The `pkr` object MUST contain at least one key claim as defined in Section 4.1 of {{RFC7515}}.

-  Implementations MUST reject a JWS if the `rpk` key cannot be resolved unambiguously at validation time.
+  Implementations MUST reject a JWS if the `pkr` key cannot be resolved unambiguously at validation time.

-* `ppk` (object, OPTIONAL):  The JWS Producer’s public key used in DH-KA.
-The `ppk` object MUST contain at least one key claim as defined in Section 4.1 of {{RFC7515}}.
+* `pkp` (object, OPTIONAL):  The JWS Producer’s public key used in DH-KA.
+The `pkp` object MUST contain at least one key claim as defined in Section 4.1 of {{RFC7515}}.

-  Implementations MUST reject a JWS if the `ppk` key cannot be resolved unambiguously at validation time or is incompatible with the key information in `rpk`.
+  Implementations MUST reject a JWS if the `pkp` key cannot be resolved unambiguously at validation time or is incompatible with the key information in `pkr`.

 * `info` (string, OPTIONAL): Context- and application-specific information used as the info parameter to the KDF.